 If you've ever dreamed of visiting Alaska, there's no better way to explore the state than on a cruise.
 Norwegian Cruise Line has been cruising to Alaska for decades and offers some of the best itineraries available.
-Our lineup of 2022 Alaska cruises includes varying trip lengths and a wide selection of shore excursions.
+Our lineup of Cruceros en Alaska en 2022 includes varying trip lengths and a wide selection of shore excursions.
 With our enhanced flexible booking policy and partnership in the Healthy Sail Panel, we are excited to welcome you back on your next Norwegian cruise.

 What to See on a 2022 Alaska Cruise

 To narrow down which Alaska cruise is right for you, we've compiled a quick introduction to what you can see in each port.
 The following destinations are the main ports you could visit on a Norwegian Alaska cruise.

 Sitka is home to numerous wildlife viewing excursions, including whale and sea otter watching trips, rainforest hikes, biking adventures, ocean rafting, and more.
 You can also visit the former Russian capital city, Alaska Raptor Center, and Sitka National Historical Park.
 The Alaska Raptor Center is home to owls, hawks, bald eagles, and other birds of prey.
 Sitka also has a long history with fine arts and was once known as the "Paris of the Pacific."
 You can book an excursion to visit several art galleries and learn how to pull a Venetian-style glass cane.